 Irvine Valley College will not release student records unless the college has received the student's prior written consent except in the following circumstances:

 - Release may be made as required under the provisions of the Family Education Rights and Privacy Act.
-The college will make public specific directory information, which includes terms in which a student is enrolled, enrollment status, declared major, degrees and awards received by the student including honors, scholarship awards, athletic awards, and Dean’s List recognition, and participation in officially recognized activities and sports programs.
-Additionally, athletes may have weight, height, and high school they graduated from released as needed.
+The college will make public specific directory information, which includes terms in which a student is enrolled, enrollment status, declared major, degrees and awards received by the student including honors, scholarship awards, athletic awards, and Dean’s List recognition, and participation in officially recognized activities and sports programs including weight, height, and high school of graduation for athletes.

 - Release will be made as required by the Solomon Act to the military services.